Rebalancing Positions

 Equal Position Sizing

-Let’s assume that we want to rebalance a long-only portfolio at the beginning of every month to make sure that each asset in our portfolio has a roughly equal allocation.
+Let’s assume that we want to rebalance a long-only portfolio at the beginning of every month to make sure that each stock in our portfolio has a roughly equal allocation.

 We first start by writing a helper function to detect when the current bar’s date is the start of a new month: